sidney-eliot/3d-artists-handbook/content/index.md

 I'm happy to hear any feedback and requests on things to improve or add, just message me on Discord (username: epicrex)

-_Some parts of this handbook are still a work in progress, and those parts are denoted with the 🚧 symbol._
+_Some parts of this handbook are still a work in progress, and those parts are denoted with the 🚧 symbol.
+I also still have a lot planned for this handbook and have many pages hidden in a work in progress section._

 > [!note] Explorer
 >